olton/scripts/mina/node/README.md

---monitor              Install Mina Monitor, use this flag to enable action --archive              Install Mina Archive Node, use this flag to enable action --sidecar              Install Mina Sidecar, use this flag to enable action --node                 Install NodeJS.
+--monitor              Install Mina Monitor, use this flag to enable action --archive              Install Mina Archive Node, use this flag to enable action --sidecar              Install Mina Sidecar, use this flag to enable action --keygen               Install Mina Key Generator, use this flag to enable action --node                 Install NodeJS.
 Default - 16.
 Example: --node 17.
 --net                  Use mainnet or devnet values to set net type, default mainnet.
 Example: --net devnet.
 --mina, --mina-version Set Mina version to be installed.
 Example: --mina-version 1.2.0-fe51f1e